pjungwir/benchbase-and-temporal-foreign-keys/slides.md

 - I was right!
 - At this point I offered to give this talk.
 - Then I started having doubts.
+    - This was just run on my laptop.
+    - You can see they are nearly all the same.
+    - Maybe it's just noise?
 - Okay let's at least look at the latencies: